datadiscoveries/Yelp_Sentiment_Analysis/README.md

 # Restaurant Customer Sentiment from Yelp Reviews

-**Goal:**<br>
+**Project:**<br>
-The goal of this analysis is to tune a neural network model to optimize its accuracy in classifying customers' sentiments of a restaurant as positive or negative, based only on written reviews from Yelp reviewers.
-Potential applications of the model in the context of a restaurant business will then be explored.
+The goal of this project is to develop a model that accurately classifies the sentiment of a restaurant's yelp reviews as positive or negative.
+Potential applications of the model will be recommended to help meet the restaurant's business goals.

 **Findings:**<br>
-The neural network built in this analysis classifies customer sentiment with **79% accuracy**.
+The neural network model built in this analysis classifies customer sentiment with **79% accuracy**.
 The model's performance was tuned and optimized by increasing the number of _layers in the network_ and reducing the _number of nodes per layer_.

 **Applications:**<br>
-1. The restaurant can use the model to analyze negative reviews in finding specific areas needing improvement (food, service, ambiance, pricing, or specialty meals).
-Reading positive reviews will help the business identify specific attributes of the restaurant that should be reinforced.
+1. The restaurant can use the model to quickly and conveniently detect and review negative reviews to learn specific areas needing improvement (food, service, ambiance, pricing, or specialty meals).
+It can also be used to quickly identify and analyze positive reviews to determine which restaurant attributes should be reinforced for customer experience optimization.
-2. Reputation management personnel can use the model to quickly address the concerns of negative reviewers, and likewise engage with positive reviewers to show appreciation for repeat business.
+2. Reputation management personnel can use the model to quickly address the concerns of negative reviewers, and likewise engage with positive reviewers to demonstrate appreciation and strengthen their online presence.
-3. The model can be used to monitor trends in customer sentiment over time to help the business better understand if specific changes have made a positive or negative impact.
+3. The model can be used to facilitate automated monitoring of trends in customer sentiment over time to help the business better understand which adjustments have made the most significant impacts in either favorable or concerning direction.
-4. Additional yelp data, including ratings and customer sentiment of competing restaurants, can be scraped to offer additional insight from reviewers.
-The restaurant can then identify specific areas that should be improved to gain a competitive edge, learn what customers care about most, and discover strategies implemented by other restaurants that have been successful, particularly for competing restaurants.
+4. Additional yelp data, including ratings and customer sentiment of competing restaurants, could potentially be obtained to offer additional insight from reviewers.
+The restaurant can then identify metrics and areas to improve relative to the competition, learn what customers care about most, and better theorize on effective strategies implemented by similar or competing restaurants.
-5. Explore scraping additional data from other online platforms and use the model to monitor customer sentiment on a larger scale.
-Applications similar to those above can be used to gain additional insights and strategies from a more robust data set, and potentially allowing for the development of a more accurate model as well.